medialab/hyphe-browser/docs/user-doc-for-cloud-deployment.md

 Fulfill the form and validate it.

 Then you will receive an email in your mailbox with a validation link.
-Click on it, and you should be redirected to this webpage :
+Click on it, and you should be redirected to this web page :

 ![Citycloud - registration - step 2](./assets/user-manual/citycloud-registration-step2.png)